Access control with IAM

-You can set access control using roles at the project level.
-Assign a role to a project member or service account to determine the level of access to your Google Cloud Platform project and its resources.
-By default, all Google Cloud Platform projects come with a single user: the original project creator.
+You (that is, the user or service account deploying the function) can set access control using roles at the project level.
+Grant a role to a project member or service account to determine the level of access to your Google Cloud project and its resources.
+By default, all Google Cloud projects come with a single user: the original project creator.
 No other users have access to the project, and therefore, access to functions, until a user is added as a project team member.

 Access control for users